NicMcPhee/web-sockets-example/README.md

 ### End to end testing

 End to end (E2E) testing involves the whole software stack rather than one part of it.
-Our E2E tests look at the behavior of both the client and server and how they interact by simulating what a real user would do with it.
+Our E2E tests look at the behavior of both the client, the server, and the database, and how they interact by simulating how a real user would interact with the app.

 We use [Cypress](https://www.cypress.io/) for our end-to-end tests.
 There are a few ways to run the E2E tests.
 They are all started from the `client` directory and require the server be running at the same time (`./gradlew run` in the `server` directory).